CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Agent Architecture with LLMs

 \subsection{Director Agent}

 Each Director agent receives its private target view, the current board state, and the shared conversation history, and produces two outputs per turn: a private \texttt{<think>} block containing unconstrained spatial reasoning, and a public \texttt{<message>}.
-This two-part structure directly operationalizes the BPS base speaker and ToM listener distinction: the think block is where the director identifies missing blocks from its visible wall ($\basespeaker_i$), and the public message is where that reasoning is distilled into an utterance calibrated to what the builder and other directors already know ($\tomlistener_i$).
-Since only the public message is broadcast to the other agents, this requires agents to be informative and concise at the same time.
-This creates another layer of information asymmetry\footnote{In contrast to the asymmetry in partial views, this asymmetry can lead to agents doing \textit{some} perspective-taking~\citep{byrne1989spatial} in their private reasoning traces~\citep{wei2023chainofthought}, but facing a challenge in converting that into an informative, short message conditioned on the former.} that is a challenge in successful task completion.
-Figure~\ref{fig:craft_overview} illustrates this: D1 correctly describes a base-layer orange block as small from its projection, while D2—whose view reveals the same block is a large domino spanning into its wall—detects the underspecification and issues a correction before the builder acts, exemplifying the think/message split where private spatial reasoning ($\basespeaker_i$) drives a publicly calibrated correction ($\tomlistener_i$).
-Also, D2's projection overlaps with both D1 at position \texttt{(0,0)} and D3 at position \texttt{(0,2)}, making unique information contribution structurally harder for D2 than for D1 or D3.
-Prompt breakdown into the constituent parts shown in \Cref{fig:director_initial_prompt} (I-III) in Appendix~\Cref{app:agent_prompts}.
+This two-part structure directly operationalizes the BPS base speaker and ToM listener distinction: the \texttt{<think>} block is where the director identifies missing blocks from its visible wall ($\basespeaker{i}$), and the public \texttt{<message>} is where that reasoning is distilled into an utterance calibrated given what the Builder and other Directors already know ($\tomlistener{i}$).
+Crucially, this separation allows \craft{} to diagnose whether a Director reasoned correctly but failed to transfer that into a sufficiently specified public message---a failure mode invisible to single-output architectures and directly measurable here through the gap between private reasoning quality and public communication quality.
+The Director prompt and its constituent parts are given in Figs.~\ref{fig:director_initial_prompt}--\ref{fig:director_initial_prompt3} in Appendix~\ref{app:agent_prompts}.